CHTC/recipes/software/guide_examples/README.md

 ## Apptainer

 The [Apptainer guide](https://chtc.cs.wisc.edu/uw-research-computing/singularity-htc) discusses a simple example and an advanced example.
-The `.sif` file can be recreated from the corresponding `.def` file using
+The `.sif` file required for running the container can be recreated from the corresponding `.def` file using the command

 ```
 apptainer build example.sif example.def